nfsi-canada/OBStools/README.md

 OBStools is a package containing Python tools for processing broadband ocean-bottom seismic (OBS) data.
-Current functionalities include removing vertical component noise from tilt and compliance effects.
+Current functionalities include removing vertical component noise from tilt and compliance effects, and calculating seafloor compliance.
 The code uses the ``StDb`` package for querying and building a station database and can be used through command-line scripts.